aregtech/areg-sdk/examples/06_threads/ReadMe.md

 # 06_thread Project Overview

-The **06_thread** project demonstrates how to create and manage **event-dispatching thread** and how the event-driven Thread differs from a simple Thread object in AREG Framework.
-This example highlights how timers and their associated events can be used to trigger and manage **event-driven threads** in a **multithreaded environment**.
+The **06_thread** project demonstrates how to create and manage **event-dispatching thread** (`DispatcherThread`) and how the event-driven Thread differs from a simple Thread object in AREG Framework.
+This example highlights how timers and their associated events can be used to trigger a task in **event-driven threads** of a **multithreaded environment**.

 ## Key Concepts